Jesse-21/universe/README.md

 configured locally.

-Once you have node.js, yarn and mongodb, you'll need to fill the following environment variables to have a fully operational cast.quest instance on
+Once you have node.js, yarn and mongodb, you'll need to fill the following environment variables to have a fully operational Wield instance on localhost:
-localhost:

 ### .env file setup